 – S is for Sweep the nozzle across the fire event at its base while slowly moving in towards the fire.

-The benefit for taking time out for regular fire training is that you will be far more likely to develop a group of workers with the skills and confidence to assist their peers and your company in a fire emergency.
+The benefit of taking time out for regular fire training is that you will be far more likely to develop a group of workers with the skills and confidence to assist their peers and your company in a fire emergency.

 Fact 5: If employees can’t find the fire extinguisher, they can’t use it.

-Sometimes, companies are tempted to place fire extinguishers in hidden or highly inaccessible locations, either due to company aesthetics, perceived safety risks or simple lack of storage space.
+Sometimes, companies are tempted to place fire extinguishers in hidden or highly inaccessible locations, either due to company aesthetics, perceived safety risks or simply lack of storage space.
 However, this will not serve you well if a fire emergency develops.

 Fire training should also make sure your employees have experience with retrieving the extinguisher from its storage location.
-With regular drills and re-training, this knowledge will work its way into their muscle memory and become second-nature.
+With regular drills and re-training, this knowledge will work its way into their muscle memory and become second nature.